 The way around this is to buttress yourself in good thoughts before tough things happen.
 That way, you’ll have a reference guide to which you can refer.

-To complete this simple exercise, get a notebook and focus on writing down things you genuinely appreciate.
+To complete this simple exercise, get a notebook or dedicated journal and focus on writing down things you genuinely appreciate.
 Be specific.
 If you’re grateful to have a computer, list it.
 If you enjoyed the smile of a stranger on your walk, make a note of it.

 And commit to doing this every single day for at least three months.
 Add these 5 Brain Exercises for bonus points, if you like.